What Age Can I Give My Puppy a Bone?

 You may have landed on this page after discovering yet another cushion is now a pile of shreds, or perhaps one of your trainers has a chunk missing.

-At around 12 weeks old, puppies begin to lose their deciduous teeth and their permanent teeth start to come through.
+At around 12 weeks old, puppies begin to lose their baby teeth and their permanent teeth start to come through.
 During this time, your puppy will feel a lot of discomfort in their gums, which they alleviate by chewing – hence why they want to chew on anything (and anyone)!

 So, it’s okay to give your puppy a bone once they’re 12 weeks old, just keep an eye on your pup and don’t let them chew on their bone for too long.
+The type of bone your pup chews on is also another important factor.

 What kinds of bones can I give my puppy?